kettil/dotfiles/README.md

 List of all scripts in [bin](./bin)

 - **sleeps** - sleeps is an extension of **sleep** with a visual representation of the waiting time

+## docker

+List of all container in [docker](./docker) and scripts in [docker-bin](./docker-bin).
+When a script is called and the container does not exist, it is automatically built.

+Containers can be created and deleted manually:
+- dotfiles-docker-build-<container name> (e.g. dotfiles-docker-build-latex)
+- dotfiles-docker-rm-<container name> (e.g. dotfiles-docker-rm-latex)

+You can also create or delete all containers at once:
+- dotfiles-docker-all-build
+- dotfiles-docker-all-rm

+### Container with scripts

+- **latex** - a container with texlive.
+The following scripts are available:
+  - pdflatex
+  - xelatex